Electrical detection of interfacial exchange field at the (ferromagnetic insulator)|(normal metal) interface using spin-dependent scattering: Methods

 \section{Methods}

-Hall bar devices for magneto-transport measurements were fabricated using mask-less photo-lithography.
-To ensure good electrical contact to the bottom Py electrode, and as EuS is insulating and therefore does not allow for post-growth wire-bonded contacts, a two-step lithography procedure was used: In the first step, gold contact pads were patterned on Si/SiO$_2$ substrates, then \SI{2}{nm} Ti to promote adhesion and \SI{60}{nm} Au were deposited using electron-beam evaporation, followed by a lift-off process.
-In a second lithography step, Hall devices as shown in Fig.~\ref{fig:Hall-cross-simulations} with \SI{5}{\micro m} leg width and crosses separated by \SI{200}{\micro m}, \SI{320}{\micro m}, and \SI{440}{\micro m} were patterned.
+Hall-bar devices for magneto-transport measurements were fabricated using mask-less photo-lithography.
+To ensure good electrical contact to the bottom Py electrode, and as EuS is insulating and therefore does not allow for post-growth wire-bonded contacts, a two-step lithography procedure was used: In the first step, gold contact pads were fabricated.
+For this, photo-resist was spin-coated onto the Si/SiO$_2$ substrates, followed by photo-lithography and development.
+Then \SI{2}{nm} Ti to promote adhesion and \SI{60}{nm} Au were deposited using electron-beam evaporation, followed by a lift-off process.
+In a second lithography step, photo-resist was spin-coated onto the prepared chip, and Hall-bar devices as shown in Fig.~\ref{fig:working-principle}(b) with \SI{5}{\micro m} leg width and crosses separated by \SI{200}{\micro m}, \SI{320}{\micro m}, and \SI{440}{\micro m} were patterned.

-Trilayer Py(\SI{10}{nm})|Cu(10~nm or 20~nm)|EuS(\SI{10}{nm}) thin films for both the Hall-bar devices as well as macroscopic reference measurements were co-deposited by electron-beam evaporation in an ultra-high vacuum chamber (Kitano Seiki Co., Ltd.) at a base pressure of about $\SI{2e-8}{torr}$, without breaking the vacuum between deposition of the different layers.
-During deposition, the substrate stage was cooled to \SI{5}{\celsius} to improve the crystalline quality and ensure the magnetically-soft behaviour of the EuS thin films \cite{2009Miao, 2018Muduli}.
-All films and Hall-cross devices were capped with \SI{5}{nm} AlO$_x$ to prevent degradation, deposited by RF sputtering at room temperature in a separate UHV chamber.
+The Py(\SI{10}{nm})|Cu(10~nm or 20~nm)|EuS(\SI{10}{nm}) trilayer thin films and the Hall-bar devices were co-deposited by electron-beam evaporation in an ultra-high vacuum chamber (Kitano Seiki Co., Ltd.) at a base pressure approximately $\SI{2e-8}{Torr}$.
+The deposition of the different layers was performed without breaking the vacuum.
+The substrate stage was maintained at a temperature of \SI{5}{\celsius} during deposition to enhance the crystalline quality and ensure the soft magnetic properties of the EuS thin films \cite{2009Miao, 2018Muduli}.
+All films and Hall-bar devices were capped with \SI{5}{nm} AlO$_x$ to prevent degradation, deposited by RF sputtering at room temperature in a separate UHV chamber.
+A final ultrasound-assisted lift-off step yielded the completed Hall bar device.

-The crystal structure of the EuS thin films was characterized using x-ray diffraction, indicating polycrystalline growth \cite{2018Muduli}.
-Surface morphology measurements via atomic force microscopy (AFM) verified smooth films with a root-mean-square (rms) roughness of \SI{0.28}{nm}.
+The crystal structure of the EuS thin films was characterized using x-ray diffraction, indicating polycrystalline growth \cite{PRB-2024-EuS, 2018Muduli}.
+Surface morphology measurements via atomic force microscopy (AFM) verified smooth films with a root-mean-square (rms) roughness of \SI{0.3}{nm} \cite{PRB-2024-EuS}.